cs4241-21a/final_project/README.md

     Username: test
     Password: test
    ```

+When you're done, click the X button in the upper-right corner of the app window to log out

 Share the [link](mspaint.edit2014.com) with another person, or open the link in another browser tab to experience the simultaneous paint experience.
 ## 3. An outline of the technologies you used and how you used them.